Should I Become a Certified X-Ray Technician?

 Step 1: Complete a Postsecondary Program

-Those who plan to seek certification should complete X-ray technician training through a program accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) or another accrediting agency approved by ARRT.
-X-ray technician programs are available at the certificate, associate's degree and bachelor's degree levels, although an associate's degree is most common among technicians.
+Those who plan to seek certification should complete x-ray technician training through a program accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) or another accrediting agency approved by The American Registry of Radiologic Technologists (ARRT).
+X-ray technician programs are available at the certificate, associate's degree, and bachelor's degree levels, although an associate's degree is most common among technicians.
 On all levels, coursework typically consists of classroom and laboratory instruction.
-It covers anatomy, medical terminology, patient positioning, radiation protection, infection control and radiation pathology.
+It covers anatomy, medical terminology, patient positioning, radiation protection, infection control, and radiation pathology.

 Step 2: Get Certified